-Those measurements are needed in the context of RAW to inform the controller and make the long term reactive decision to rebuild a complex path.
-But RAW itself operates in the Network Plane at a faster time scale.
-To act on the Data Plane, RAW needs live information from the Operational Plane, e.g., using BFD] and its variants (bidirectional and remote BFD) to protect a link, and OAM techniques to protect a path.
+Those measurements are needed in the context of RAW to inform the controller and make the long term reactive decision to rebuild a complex path based on statistical and aggregated information.
+RAW itself operates in the Network Plane at a faster time scale with live information on speed, state, etc...
+This live information can be obtained directly from the lower layer, e.g., using L2 triggers, read from a protocol such as the Dynamic Link Exchange Protocol (DLEP) [DLEP], or transported over multiple hops using OAM and reverse OAM, as illustrated in Figure 6.